-In summary, if we measure our progress against the Maturity Framework, we are comfortably at the level of 'meeting basic expectations' as follows:
+If we measure our progress against the Maturity Framework, we believe that we are comfortably at the level of 'meeting basic expectations' as follows:

-- Our modern slavey statement demonstrates our areas of improvement. - We have actively identified areas of high-risk in the business and supply chains by upskilling our staff to understand where the risks are to be found. - We are engaging with those suppliers we believe to be at highest risk of engaging vulnerable workers and are measuring their due diligence and mitigation via self-assessment questionnaires. - We are developing capability in our supply chain by inviting the highest-risk suppliers to attend Stronger Together workshops at no cost, part-funded by our Sponsorship of the programme. - We are further developing capability across our business by providing live, interactive online workshops for operational staff to ensure they understood the prevalence of modern slavery, understand more about vulnerable workers and how to spot the signs of exploitation then what to do if they have suspicions or must react in an emergency. - We have included a modern slavery incident response plan within our management system. - We have our own whistleblowing hotline and actively promote the Modern Slavery Helpline, including the Unseen App for reporting concerns.
+- Our modern slavey statement demonstrates our areas of improvement. - We have actively identified areas of high-risk in the business and supply chains by upskilling our staff to understand where the risks are to be found. - We are engaging with those suppliers we believe to be at highest risk of engaging vulnerable workers and are measuring their due diligence and mitigation via self-assessment questionnaires. - We have developed capability in our supply chain by inviting the highest-risk suppliers to attend Stronger Together workshops at no cost, part-funded by our Sponsorship of the programme. - We have further developed capability across our business by providing live, interactive online workshops for operational staff to ensure they understood the prevalence of modern slavery, understand more about vulnerable workers and how to spot the signs of exploitation then what to do if they have suspicions or must react in an emergency. - We have included a modern slavery incident response plan within our management system. - We have our own whistleblowing hotline and actively promote the Modern Slavery Helpline, including the Unseen App for reporting concerns.

-We are making progress towards 'Evolving Good Practice' by:
+In 2023 we continued to make progress towards 'Evolving Good Practice' by:

-- Inviting an independent expert consultant to join our working group and support us in our strategy implementation. - We have started to cascade our ethical standards through our supply chains, starting with our highest risk suppliers in Logistics. - Providing online and live in-depth training to staff in key roles.

-- Producing a Guidance Document for employees and ensuring that we are promoting information on modern slavery to workers across our sites. - Including a commitment to the Employer Pays Principle in our Modern Slavery Policy.
+- Inviting an independent expert consultant to join our working group and support us in our strategy implementation. - Cascading our ethical standards through our supply chains, starting with our highest risk suppliers in Logistics. - Providing online and live in-depth training to staff in key roles. - Producing a Guidance Document for employees and ensuring that we are promoting information on modern slavery to workers across our sites. - Including a commitment to the Employer Pays Principle in our Modern Slavery Policy.